by-jp/www.byjp.me/content/notes/twitter/7066219717/index.md

 - imported
 - from-twitter
 ---
-Found a mobile from 5 years ago - the old photos and texts have made my Christmas\!
+Found a mobile from 5 years ago - the old photos and texts have made my Christmas!